unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 * The content you write in corresponding sections (or chapters) are appropriately balanced size-wise.
 For excample, the first two sections/chapters cannot be more than half of the outline.
-* The section/chapter you might be most comfortable to start with is section
+* The section/chapter you might be most comfortable to start with addresses quesiton #3.
-#3.
 This is because you might have a clearer idea of the work you want to do.
-* The section/chapter that gives me personally the most trouble is qhen I draft a conference paper (or when I wrote my dissertation) is section/chapter
-#2.
-To clearly and accurately articulate the actual objectives of the project
-work, we need to have a good understanding of
+* The section/chapter that gives me personally the most trouble when I draft a conference paper (or when I wrote my dissertation) is section/chapter that addresses quesiont #2.
+To clearly and accurately articulate the actual objectives of the project work, we need to have a good understanding of
   * what we want do (section/chapter #1) and
   * how we want to do it (section/chapter #3)
-* Envisioning the result of our project work (section/chapter #4) will also help with drafting better objectives (section/chapter #2)
+* Envisioning the result(s) of our project work (section/chapter that addresses quesiton #34) will also help with drafting better objectives.
 * Writing the outline is an iterative process.
 Don't try to write it in one writing session.